uber-research/parallax/README.md

   "values": {
     "label_1": {"type_name_1": value, "type_name_2": value, ...},
     "label_2": {"type_name_1": value, "type_name_2": value, ...},
+    ...
   }
 }
 ```

-#### Little caveat
+#### Caveat
+This code is supposed to be a prototype, we do not suggest deploying this code directly in the wild, but we suggest to use it on a personal machine as a tool.
-Formulae are evaluated as pieces of python code through the `eval()` function.
+In particular formulae are evaluated as pieces of python code through the `eval()` function.
+This may allow the execution of arbitrary python code, potentially malicious one, so we suggest not to expose a running Parallax server to external users.
-Because of that, there are some limitations regarding the labels allowed for the embeddings (the same rules that apply for python3 variable naming):
+Because of the use of `eval()` there are also some limitations regarding the labels allowed for the embeddings (the same rules that apply for python3 variable naming):
 - Variables names must start with a letter or an underscore, such as:
    - _underscore
    - underscore_